-Last week as I was sifting through the noise that seemed to be holding me back from becoming a better writer, I tripped over a piece of self-advice that was sticky note worthy.
+Last week as I was sifting through the noise that seemed to be holding me back from becoming a better writer, I tripped over a piece of self-advice that was worthy of a sticky.
 A voice within that had been swimming furiously upstream like a salmon ensuring its own survival, at last, shouted, “Fuck the ‘likes’!!”
-This uncomplicated and rather brut advice arrived as a wet slap across my face knocking me abruptly out of my senseless mental block.
+This uncomplicated yet rather harsh advice arrived as a wet slap across my face knocking me abruptly out of my senseless mental block.

 Shortly after that, I heard a song from Adele’s newest album with lyrics conversing with my inner salmon.
 She sings,

 Why am I obsessing about the things I cannot control?
 Why am I seeking approval from people I don’t even know.
 In these crazy times, I hope to find something I can cling on to.
 Cause I need some substance in my life.
 Something real, something that feels true. (from “I Drink Wine” — Thanks, Adele!)